 Letters To Juliet.
 Sophie: “I think it’s a story worth telling.”
 Letters to Juliet is a nice romantic, drama movie to enjoy while getting your Tuscan taste buds wet.
 The plot is Sophia finds a love letter behind a loose rock in a wall dedicated to Juliet Capulet and this begins Sophie’s journey to help the letter’s author, Claire, find her long-lost love of her life.

-My daughter Jacqueline is young and single and thinks Letters To Juliet is AMAZING, and even though we’ve both seen it before we watched it together again.
+My daughter Jacqueline is young and single and thinks this movie is AMAZING and even though we’ve both seen it before we watched it together again.
 She likes cute boy, love interest to Sophie, Charlie.
 There is letter writing in this movie and that is archaic in these days of electronic information, instant gratification.
 Where have love letters gone and the pining for them to arrive in the mail?
 Here are the words in the letter that Sophie wrote to Claire from the movie:

 LETTER TO CLAIRE: